KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a workflow or activity is in an invalid state.

-    throw [System.Activities.ValidationException]::New("a workflow or activity is in an invalid state.")
+    throw [System.Activities.ValidationException]::New('a workflow or activity is in an invalid state.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.ValidationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.ValidationException.aspx)